Wolvarun9295/StockPricePrediction/README.md

 Werkzeug is a WSGI toolkit, which implements requests, response objects, and other utility functions.
 This enables building a web framework on top of it.
 Web Server Gateway Interface (WSGI ) is a specification for a universal interface between the web server and the web applications.
 It has been adopted as a standard for Python web application development.
 Jinja2 is a popular templating engine for Python.
 A web templating system combines a template with a certain data source to render dynamic web pages.*

+- Finally, to display the graph I used Highcharts JS in my HTML file and styled it through CSS.

 ## Setup to run the project
 ### Step 1: